 The first step is to determine what your business really needs and what you expect to gain from this investment, regarding internal structure and business operation.
 Requirements do not only refer to software features.
 Software features may be one of the most important aspects when determining software requirements but you should also consider functionality characteristics, security requirements, technical and usability preferences.
 The range of options will immediately shrink to an extent you can easily manage.
 So, it is time to find the features that your business needs!

 Testing a tool or two is not enough.
 By evaluating multiple tools, you experience different environments which you can test in extreme use cases.
-Comparing the performance of these tools, you can draw conclusions about which product can handle better the automation of complex workflow scenarios in the future.
+Comparing the performance of these tools, you can draw conclusions about which product can manage better the automation of complex workflow scenarios in the future.

 As your business grows, your needs change accordingly.
 A workflow automation tool should be able to get customized or expanded, towards adjusting to new.
 Specific elements of your business may need special handling to transform into digital automated processes that the only customization can offer.